 Slovakia signed the ECS Agreement on 16 February 2015 and PECS Charter on 4 February 2016.
-So far, Slovakian entities signed 14 PECS contracts and currently have 8 negotiations in process with the ESA PECS Programme.

 The current ECS Agreement with Slovakia will last until February 2021.

-It aims at supporting Slovakian entities for future involvement in ESA programmes and activities and to prepare the ECS participants in the most efficient manner for future association to ESA or for accession to ESA convention.
+PECS aims at supporting Slovakian entities for future involvement in ESA programmes and activities and to prepare the ECS participants in the most efficient manner for future association to ESA or for accession to ESA convention.